southernins/build-tool/README.md

     php artisan list
-should then show the following dcommands
+should then show the following command

     build
-    build:dev
-    build:prod

 ## Usage

 once installed a use the following based on the required build type.

 ### Production

-    php artisan build:prod

-which is a shortcut for

     php artisan build --env="production"

 ### Development/Staging

-    php artisan build:dev

-which is a shortcut for

     php artisan build --env="dev"

-additionally you can build to any env file found in /environments folder with the following
+additionally you can build to any env file

     php artisan build --env="file-name"

-where `.env.file-name` is found in /environments
+where `.env.file-name` is found in the envrionment file locations